Skip to main content

 filter: {

-// Same options as filter of listAssets
+// Uses the same filter options as listAssets

 }